Rehome Your Kitty

 - If your cat is accepted into our rescue, you will be required to sign a relinquishment form.
 You will give up all rights to your animal and this cat will become the property of our rescue.
 We will request a monetary donation toward the care of the kitty especially if the cat requires any additional medical care.

-- We will need a complete detailed medical history of your cat and we will require copies of all vet records.
+- We will need a complete detailed medical history of your cat and provide copies of all vet records.
 Our rescue will want to be made aware of any behavior or medical issues, the reason you are giving up your cat, and a description of the ideal home.
 We will request current photos and a bio of your cat for our adoption sites.

-Submitting a request is not a guarantee for acceptance of your cat to our organization.
 We regret we can only accommodate a very small number of owner surrenders on a case-by-case basis as our funding and space permit.
-To have your cat be considered for rehome, please submit your request by either completing our application or through our contact page along with photos and a complete medical history of your cat.
+To have your cat be considered for a rehome, please submit your request by either completing our application or through our contact page along with photos and a complete medical history of your cat.
+Please be aware that submitting a request is not a guarantee for acceptance of your cat to our organization.